LIUTIGHE/BSCV-Dataset/README.md

 1.New subset with higher resolutions in 1080P and 4K is included.

-2.New branches will soon be released with more significant parameter adjustments and corruption ratios.
+2.New branches will soon be released with tougher parameter adjustments and corruption ratios.

+3.H.265 is supported, uploading in progress due to size and network speed